Meatfucker/metatron2/README.md

 ![metatron2](/assets/wordgenexample.png)

-* Supports a 7B or 13B LLava LLM for configurable vram usage needs.
-See the usebigllm setting in settings.cfg.
+* Uses an uncensored Solar-10B for general llm use, and a LlaVa-7b for multimodal queries.
 * Can be directly chatted with by tagging it
 * Can summarize chatroom messages with /summarize
 * Keeps a per user history so it can maintain multiple conversations at once.